Soviet-CAS/back-end-developer/README.md

 2.5.
 List Table Post (CURD)
 2.6.
 List Assign Posts related with page.
 2.7.
 List Table Menu(CURD) ( all menu has related with pages )
 2.8.
 Return data to client of page and post and menu.
-2.8.
+(API) 2.8.
 Properties of sample
 ````
 ### Front end Help